mobinasri/flagger/docs/nbmm/README.md

 ## Run program on simulated data

 It is also possible to simulate data and fit model to the simulated data.
 To do this the option `--simulate` should be enabled.
-To specify the generator model all the parameters that start with `--simulate-` can be used:
+To specify the generator model the parameters that start with `--simulate-` can be used:
 ```
   --simulate-max-ploidy SIMULATE_MAX_PLOIDY
                         Maximum ploidy in simulated data (should be greater